CauseCade/CauseCade-blog/_posts/2018-01-01-CauseCade_news.md

 layout:     post
 title:      Major Update
 date:       2018-01-01
-summary:    Taking at look at the progress that ahs been made
+summary:    Taking at look at the progress that has been made
 categories: news
 ---